 Oil and Gas- We provide a broad portfolio of fluid handling products for many oil and gas applications around the world.
 In particular, we have a strong presence in oil field tank farms, pipelines and refineries and also in Floating Production Storage and Offloading (FPSO) installations.
 We intend to continue to execute our strategy in the global crude oil transport market by targeting applications where our products can replace less efficient fluid handling alternatives.
 We also intend to leverage our position as a leading supplier of 2-screw pumps by developing complex turnkey systems to capture the growing need for fluid handling solutions that can undertake the difficult task of handling varying mixtures of heavy crude oil, natural gas and water at the same time.
-Additionally, we expect to continue to extend LSC's presence within the refinery market through increased market coverage and intend to broaden LSC's core lubrication offerings for new applications.
+Additionally, we expect to continue to broaden our presence within the refinery market through our acquisition of Baric Group.
 We are also adding resources to the growing oil and gas markets around the world, including Asia, the Middle East and developing nations.